Nintendo 3DS Architecture

 In this case, the PICA200’s geometry stage is implemented by stealing one of the four Vertex Processors.
 Then, the ‘geometry’ vertex core is loaded with a different vertex shader.
 Finally, it receives the vertex data from the three other processors.

-Even though the geometry shader is programmable, in practice, Nintendo doesn’t allow this.
-Thus, game developers can only choose from a pre-programmed set of geometry shader programs.
-Examples of available geometry shaders include square and line generation (using point primitives), geometry subdivision, silhouette edge rendering; and random particle generation.
+Examples of uses for the geometry shader include square or line generation (using point primitives), geometry subdivision, silhouette edge rendering; and random particle generation.

 Rasteriser